mongodb/terraform-provider-mongodbatlas/.github/ISSUE_TEMPLATE/Bug_Report.md

 If your issue relates to Terraform itself, please open it in the Terraform repository https://github.com/hashicorp/terraform/issues.

-Do you have a MongoDB Atlas Support contract?
+Do you have an active MongoDB Atlas Support contract?

 If Yes: Then a support ticket is the best way for us to assist you with the provider.
 Repo issues are for community reporting/assistance only and are best effort.
 --->